FactorySimPy/FactorySimPy/docs/index.md

   2. **Sink** \( N_snk \):

-     - **Purpose**: To mark the end of the model
+  - **Purpose**: Represents a terminal or leaf node in the simulation graph, marking the end of one or more process paths.
+Items that enter a Sink are permanently removed from the system—they cannot be retrieved or processed further.
+In the graph analogy, a Sink acts as a leaf node, collecting items that have completed their journey through the model.
      - **Behavior**: yields `reserve_get` on the incoming connected edge.
 If yielded, the item is retrieved using `get`.
-The retrieved item is put into its inbuiltstore until its store_capacity is reached.

   3. **machine** \( N_m \):
     - **Purpose**: To modify/process items